-Note that you can need to avoid setting up a business partnership by accident – see Starting a business partnership for how to avoid this.
+Note that you need to avoid setting up a business partnership by accident – see Starting a business partnership for more on how to avoid this.

-How do I enter into the Partnership agreement template UK?
+How do I enter into a partnership agreement?

 What happens if I do not have a partnership agreement?